At their public introduction, straight razors, known as Cut-Throat razors were the popular way to shave by untrained men and barbershops.

 The natural transition was for a new razor to be developed that offered actual protection.
 In the coming years, Gillette and Perret brought along the next great shaving inventions.

 Introduced in the 18th century and popularized in the 20th century, the multi blade cartridge razor became the overwhelming choice for men and women.

 The cartridge razor was invented in 1762 by Jean-Jacques Perret, a master cutler with advanced knowledge of making cutlery.
 In time, the Gillette razors hit the market.
 By 1971, Gillette sold the Trac II, a twin blade razor.
 Competing for some marketing share Bic released their disposable in 1974.

 Gillette Safety Razor Invention

-Gillette’s safety razor had a single stamped carbon steel blade, which was thinner, less expensive and disposable.
+Gillette’s first safety razor had a single stamped carbon steel blade, which was thinner, less expensive and disposable.
 In 1903, Gillette released their original razor with a double-edged blade, we could use only one wing with each stroke.

 In 1971, they released the Trac II.
 Innovation attributed to the Trac II was its use of two blades that could be drawn across stubble in one stroke.
 It offered a much better shave than single razor blades.

 In.
 1998 the Gillette Mach3 triple-blade razors were released with six further upgrade variations over the following decade.
 Following along in 2006 with Gillette Fusion razors and eight incarnations each with more costly cartridges than the last.